micromata/projectforge/site/_faqs/10-pricing.md

 ## ProjectForge as OpenSource software without any limitations is for free.

 The community edition of ProjectForge is for __free and its functioning has got no limitations__.
-The software is being developed further by a professional system house.
+The software is being developed further by a professional system house..